raspberrypi/documentation/linux/usage/users.md

 ## Change your password

-Once logged in as the `pi` user, for security reasons it is advised to use the `passwd` command to change the default password.
+Once you're logged in as the `pi` user, it is highly advisable to use the `passwd` command to change the default password to improve your Pi's security.

 Enter `passwd` on the command line and press `Enter`.
 You'll be prompted to enter your current password to authenticate, and then asked for a new password.
 Press `Enter` on completion and you'll be asked to confirm it.
 Note that no characters will be displayed while entering your password.
 Once you've correctly confirmed your password, you'll be shown a success message (`passwd: password updated successfully`), and the new password will apply immediately.